ptorru/octoml-cli-tutorials/README.md

 4. Ensure you have a Docker daemon installed and up running, by running `docker ps`.
 If the command is not found, you need to install Docker: see [here](https://runnable.com/docker/install-docker-on-macos) for MacOS, here for [Linux](https://docs.rapidminer.com/9.6/deployment/overview/install-docker-on-linux.html), and here for [Windows](https://docs.rapidminer.com/9.6/deployment/overview/install-docker-on-windows.html).

+5. Now you have two choices: either immediately start deploying your own model by jumping to the [Core Commands section below](in Vision, Question Answering, Text Generation), or follow one of our [examples](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos) in Vision, Question Answering, Text Generation to see an end-to-end user journey first.

 **Model framework coverage**:
 We support TensorFlow SavedModel, TensorFlow GraphDef, Torchcript (PyTorch), and ONNX models.